subhranshuchoudhury/acowale-project/README.md

 ### Future Enhancements

+#### Tailwind CSS:

-Tailwind CSS: I am familiar with Tailwind and may refactor the CSS into Tailwind in the future for a more scalable design system.
+I am familiar with Tailwind and may refactor the CSS into Tailwind in the future for a more scalable design system.
 Debounced Search: Implementing debounced search functionality to reduce API calls when the user types in the search bar.
 Better Error Handling: Adding user-friendly error messages and better handling of API failures.

+#### Backend:

+We can separate the route folder, middleware & controllers for better code readability & maintainability.
+As we have few API end point so we declared it on the index.js file.

+### Developer

+- Name: Subhranshu Choudhury
+- Mobile: +91 8249587552
+- Email: subhransuchoudhury00@gmail.com